laanayabdrzak/Native-vs-Hyprid-approach/README.md

 ## Hybrid Desavntage

+## scenarios for building apps in hybrid or native

+- Hybrid:
+  - For budgetary limitation, hybrid app may be a better choice
+  - If there is a need to quickly develop the app, hybrid app may be a better choice
+  - If the app is simple, does not have large animations, does not have lots of clicks and does not require lots of native user interaction, hybrid will be a better choice

+- Native:
+  - If the requirement is to create the best user experience, native development is a better choice
+  - For companies with sufficient allocated budget that are planning to build and maintain large app projects and do not want to worry about limitations for implementing new technologies, and support, native is a better choice

 ## Kapsel

 [Kapsel](http://scn.sap.com/docs/DOC-49592#setup) is a set of costom plugins developed by SAP underlying the cordova technology to meet the entreprise requirements like encryption storage, cache management, login, AuthProxy, etc..